daviddenton/fintrospect/README.md

 - Utilities to help you unit-test endpoint services and write HTTP contract tests for remote dependencies

 ## Get it
 Fintrospect is intentionally dependency-lite by design - other than Finagle, the core library itself only has a single non `org.scala` dependency.
+No dependency on `Scalaz`, `Cats` or `Shapeless`, so there are no compatibility headaches.

-To activate some optional features, additional dependencies may be required - please see <a href="http://fintrospect.io/installation">here</a> for details.
+To activate the extension library features (JSON, templates etc), additional dependencies are required - please see <a href="http://fintrospect.io/installation">here</a> for details.

 Add the following lines to ```build.sbt``` - the lib is hosted in Maven Central and JCenter:
 ```scala